 Two Advanced Viticulture courses will be held in October 2021, the dates are:

 AVC 2: Monday 11 – Wednesday 13 October 2021

 AVC 3: Monday 18 – Wednesday 20 October 2021

 If you are interested in being notified of any future Advanced Viticulture Courses, please enter your details here.

 Course fee includes all accommodation, meals and transport.
-An optional extra night’s accommodation before the course can be added for $175 including GST.
+This includes a night’s accommodation in Adelaide before the course.

 AWRI Events Team